wallerli/CSci3601-Itr-4/README.md

 A report functionality was implemented for the case when a user discovers a problem with a machine.
 The user can find the machine that has a problem and can click the machine details button.
 This will bring up a machine dialog with a "Report an issue" button located at the bottom.
 This brings the user to 'The Office of Residential Life' work request form.
 The report page will have the following information auto-filled: Building, Apartment/Room/Area, Are you a Resident of... , the Request type and Request Details.

+### Cross Device Compatibility and Dark Mode

+The web app applies responsive design and always display items in an optimized view.
+The app used Angular Material’s color module and supports dark mode.

 ## ToDo List & Known Issues

 To see the list of ToDos and known issues, please take a look at our [issue page](https://github.com/UMM-CSci-3601-F19/iteration-4-rockin-reindeer/issues).
 Known issues are within ```New Issues``` and ToDos are in the ```Icebox```.
 Each issue/ToDo comes with a brief description describing what the issue is or what we wanted to add.
 If you have installed the ZenHub browser plug-in, you may check out our [ZenHub](https://github.com/UMM-CSci-3601-F19/iteration-4-rockin-reindeer#zenhub) for more details.

 ## Tools, Languages, & Technologies